M.C.A. (Banglore University),

 Bindu has over ten years of field experience facilitating in-service teacher programmes operating at scale in government high school contexts.
 She co-conceptualised and coordinated the short-term certificate programme ‘Reflective Teaching with ICT’ (RTICT)' offered in an online or blended mode for teacher’s professional development from its inception in 2017 to 2020.
 She has designed and developed MOOC based courses on ICT and Education, Mentoring for Teacher Professional Development and Action Research as a part of the RTICT programme.

-Bindu’s areas of interest are Teacher Education, EdTech, Pedagogy of Programming and Higher Education Pedagogy and Design Thinking in Education.
+Bindu’s areas of interest are Teacher Education, Education Technology, Pedagogy of Programming Higher Education Pedagogy and Design Thinking in Education.